 Impact of a ‘no-deal Brexit’

 Steps are being taken at national and EU level to prepare for the financial services impact of a ‘no-deal Brexit’ scenario, where the United Kingdom would exit the European Union without a withdrawal agreement.

-In Finland, a legislative proposal on investment services provision is currently before Parliament.
-According to the proposal, third-country firms could, under certain conditions, continue to provide investment services in Finland to professional clients without having to set up a branch.
-The firm would be required to apply to the Financial Supervisory Authority for an operating licence through a fairly simple process.
+In Finland, an Act amending the Act on Investment Services entered into force on 20 March 2019.
+According to the Act, third-country firms can, under certain conditions, continue to provide investment services in Finland to professional clients without having to set up a branch.
+The firm is required to apply to the Financial Supervisory Authority for an operating licence through a fairly simple process.
 In the statement of reasons accompanying the legislative proposal, reference is made to the possible problems of interpretation that may arise in securing the continuity of over-the-counter derivatives contracts if an operating licence is not applied for.
-In such cases the Financial Supervisory Authority could issue an interpretation decision on whether or not the business activities in question require an operating licence.
+In such cases the Financial Supervisory Authority can issue an interpretation decision on whether or not the business activities in question require an operating licence.

 Businesses in the financial services sector should make preparations for a no-deal Brexit, and should seek to identify the consequences of such a scenario for their own business.

 Government proposal before Parliament (in Finnish, Parliament of Finland website)

 Businesses: The UK’s exit from the EU will bring changes to cross-border trade, for example.
 Find out whether Brexit affects your company’s taxation and what measures or changes may be needed.
 Study the procedures and rules that apply to trading with non-EU countries.